Springfield School District (Delaware County): Lacrosse

-Ice hockey

-The Cougars Ice hockey program has seen a lot of success over the years under head coach Phil Eastman, winning the championship in 2007, 2011, 2013, and 2014.
-In 2014 In 2014 the Cougars Ice hockey team won their 2nd straight central league title.

 Music programs

 The high school has a band orchestra and choir.

 Academics

 The high school and middle school have one of the best Pennsylvania Junior Academy of Science teams in the state.
 The current era of the team started in the 2006–2007 school year.
 Since then the team has grown to 32 members in the 2010–2011 school year.
 Approximately 85-90% of the students qualify for the state meet each year.
 This is much higher than the normal qualification rate of 65-70%.
 Students from Springfield have placed extremely well and students have won scholarships.
 The team has also accumulated over $100,000 in prizes and scholarships.

 Steve Stefani Dance Marathon

 Steve Stefani Dance Marathon is an annual charity event held at Springfield High School each year; proceeds go to the Four Diamonds Fund to go towards fighting pediatric cancer for kids across Pennsylvania.
 Steve Stefani Dance Marathon was originally created by a teacher who works at Springfield High School to honor Steve Stefani, a beloved social studies teacher who worked at Sabold Elementary and Springfield High School, and died of cancer.
 In 2013 participants raised over $190,000 to go towards fighting pediatric cancer.
 In 2014 the Steve Stefani Dance Marathon raised $224,598,71 to go towards fighting pediatric cancer.
 To date the Steve Stefani Raised over $1 million in 11 years.
 In 2018 the participants raised $244,750,57.